 Going Off Blood Pressure Medication

 First this note/disclaimer: “The information found here has not been approved by the FDA and is not intended to diagnose, treat, cure, or prevent any disease.”
 I'm only sharing our own story, your situation may be VERY different, and I'm not a medical professional or anywhere close.
-Use this information only to do more research on your own and beware, just going off blood pressure medication willy-nilly could cause a stroke, proceed carefully…
+Use this information only to do more research on your own and beware, just going off blood pressure medication willy-nilly or too quickly could cause a stroke, proceed carefully!

 Over a year ago now we had a huge scare that ended up with Kent in the emergency room with a blood pressure that got all the way up to 210/118 at one point!
 Read that story and find MORE natural methods for supporting blood pressure health over there — today I'll tell you what exactly we ended up doing to get Kent OFF blood pressure medication, but there may be a different natural remedy that works for you.

 I know, I know.
 Sometimes we need the drugs.
 Many times in life we might be really happy to have them, like when I had that kidney stone!
 But I hated knowing Kent was likely going to be on his blood pressure pills the rest of his life, and I'd be in that pharmacy line the rest of my life picking it up for him.
 After all the ranting I do here on the site about the rampant corruption in the pharmaceutical industry, it just felt wrong standing there.
 Especially knowing what I know now, about how supportive natural methods can be.
 First I had to convince him.
 He was sure that his blood pressure issues were genetic, and that could be true, almost everyone in his immediate family has high blood pressure, but I still wasn't convinced that meant he had to be on blood pressure meds forever.
 If we tried everything we could and he still needed the meds, then okay, but first I really wanted to give the natural methods a shot at helping him have a healthy blood pressure!